 Retention of Black students is more than the many support programs that we have created; it’s also about building a family, a community of support.
 Dr. Hamilton’s vision is for the Black community and its allies to help provide support for our students.
 We want to provide gap assistance, mentorships and connections from within our community for students who suffer life challenges that occur during their educational journey.
 These scenarios are some of the less publicized challenges that create access and retention barriers for students to achieve a quality education.

 The old Igbo and Yoruba African proverb says, “It takes a village to raise a child” has been a staple in the Black community.
 It means that an entire community of people must interact with our young people for them to experience and grow in a safe and healthy environment.
 Villagers help look out and support our children.
 It is how we survive and how we will thrive.
-To date, we have raised $21,000.
+To date, we have raised over $250,000.
 Please join our BFAS community and help us by investing in the future of our students.